 Their first house is located in the Portuguese Riviera, an upmarket area west of Lisbon.
 From the road Wall House gives little away, but crossing a contemporary drawbridge Piers and Caroline discover a huge, breathtaking luxury home.
 Whole walls of glass and wood open up, blurring the lines between interior and exterior.
 And it has two swimming pools, one on ground level and the second one crossing it from above.
 Caroline says it is “one of the biggest privileges of my life to be in a house like this.”

-Casa Na Gateira, the second house, is owned by British expats Neil and Shirley.
-Built in Penela, the rural heart of Portugal, it looks like a farm building outside, but once through the front door, it reveals itself as a truly contemporary home.
+Casa Na Gateira, the second house, is owned by British ex-pats Neil and Shirley.
+Built in Penela, the rural heart of Portugal, it looks like a farm building outside but once through the front door it reveals itself as a truly contemporary home.
 The architects decided not to interfere with the landscape, creating a brilliant ‘snake’ design that hugs the ground and steps down the terraces.

-Casa Geres is hidden in a mountainous and forested national park.
-Piers and Caroline walk down into the beautiful, landscaped gardens, and get their first view of a stunning house, anchored into the hillside and bedrock.
-Inside, enormous windows access the views, and Caroline finds a massive master bedroom with an outdoor hot tub.
+Casa Gerês, is hidden in a mountainous and forested National Park.
+Piers and Caroline walk down into the beautiful landscaped gardens, and get their first view of a stunning, giant house, anchored into the hillside and bedrock.
+Piers describes it as “monolithic.”
+Inside, enormous windows access the views and Caroline finds a massive master bedroom with outdoor hot tub.

 You are at the first episode

 Timings (where shown) are from the start of the programme in hours and minutes

 Suddenly I See

 In My Direction

 Trouble With My Baby

 |Production Company||Wall to Wall Media|